PhilippeIA/PhilippeIA/README.md

 - 👋 Hi, I’m @PhilippeIA
-- 👀 I’m interested in AI
+- 👀 I’m interested in AI and Big Data
 - 🌱 I’m currently learning Data and Management
 - 💞️ I’m looking to collaborate on multiple project
 - 📫 How to reach me :